yuren527/MyLearningNotes/UE4/Pits.md

 # Pit in Component field replicateion
 If want fields in component to be replicated, besides marking them as `UPROPERTY(Replicated)`, **DO NOT** forget to set the component replicated too `comp->SetIsReplicated(true)`, otherwise, the component itself is not replicated, so the fields are not replicated neither.

+# ByteProperty not initialized properly
+When sometimes startup the engine there comes a log error message saying "ByteProperty not initialized properly", this is due to uninitialized USTRUCT fields, assign the fields with a default value.